miso-lims/walkthroughs/1-0-admin-tasks.md

 Now that your project has been created, continue to make your first samples.

 <a name="perms"/>

-# Setting Project permissions
+# 3. Creating groups and adding users to them

 <a name="inst"/>

-# Adding new instruments
+# 4. Adding new instruments

 <a name="reports"/>

-# Creating project and monthly reports
+# 5. Creating project and monthly reports